Surveying in North America: History

 The first European Explorations of North America were quickly followed by territorial claims.
-The original colonies the made up the United States were granted royal charters that described the limits of the lands where the settlements could be located.
+The original colonies that made up the United States were granted royal charters that described the limits of the lands where the settlements could be located.
 Since much of the lands were unknown to Europeans, the grants allocated sweeping areas and were often later amended or superseded.
 As the population grew and the land was explored, the state borders were defined, like the Mason–Dixon line, finalized in 1767.

 The Lewis and Clark Expedition included a preliminary survey of the features of the western United States, resulting in maps of geographical features.

 Organization

-The current geodetic model of the earth used in the US is the North American Datum 1983, often called NAD83.
+The current geodetic model of the Earth used in the US is the North American Datum 1983, often called NAD83.
 The system is used to define horizontal co-ordinates of reference markers all over the US.
-Although created as a geocentric datum which originates at the center of the earth, more recent models of the earth have shown the origin to be 2.2 m off the centre of the earth.
+Although created as a geocentric datum which originates at the center of the Earth, more recent models of the Earth have shown the origin to be 2.2 m off the center of the Earth.
 Elevation is recorded against the North American Vertical Datum 1988 (NAVD 88), which uses as its origin point Father Point, in Quebec, Canada.
 Error in the system is approximately 0.5 mm per mile, resulting in a total error of approximately 1 m from one corner of the continental US to the other.

 North American bearings are quadrant bearings.